 When Foreigner is out of Ukraine, he/she can issue such a PoA at any Ukrainian consulate or at a local notary.
 A PoA issued at a local notary office has to be apostilled / legalized and then translated into the Ukrainian language by a certified translator whose signature under the translation has to be notarized or certified by a consulate.
 We advise doing translation in Ukraine to save on costs and time.

 Step No. 2 – office of the Ukrainian company

 If the Ukrainian company is not going to carry out any licensed activity and does not need to be registered as a VAT payer, then a legal/formal/postal address is enough for the registration purpose.

 Otherwise, the Ukrainian company may have to have a real brick & wall office with an official office rent agreement.

-The Ukrainian company’s address has to be included in the company’s charter and registration form, so before registering a company there must be already an office.
+The Ukrainian company’s address has to be included in the registration form, so before registering a company there must be already an office.

 HINT: You can register a company at your friend’s address and pay virtually nothing for the legal address rent (depends on how nice your friend is:) ).